 Cherokee in Stecoah exhibit – Learn more about Cherokee history in Stecoah Valley and the legend of Tsali.
 Back hallway. (inside)

-Stecoah Valley Center is open 10 am – 5 pm, Monday – Friday year around and Saturdays, April through November.
+Stecoah Valley Center is open 10 am – 4 pm, Monday – Saturday.
+Closed January & February.

 The Courtyard of the Cherokee is an outdoor exhibit representing the seven clans and history of the Snowbird Cherokee through interpretive exhibit panels, native plantings and original artwork made by members of the Eastern Band of Cherokee Indians authentically reflecting the arts, history and culture of the Cherokee.